PeyloW/toybox/README.md

 Try to avoid multiple inheritance, and when done only the first inherited class can be polymorphic.
 Add static asserts before the class definition to ensure this.

+For memory management pass referenses wheneever possible.
+Use `unique_ptr_c` and `shared_ptr_c` to manage life time, and signal that a function takes ownership of a pointer.
+Functions returninga newly allocated object returns a plain pointer.
+Pointer arguments are only guaranteed to outlive the call to the function, no further.

 Rely on `static_assert` to ensure expected sizes for structs are correct.
 Asserts are enabled on host, but not on Atari target.
 Asserts are used liberally to ensure correctness, with `assert` that is not compiled on Atari target, and `hard_assert` for critical errors that must be caught on all targets.

 For known failable methods, such as IO we rely on `errno`, and `expected_c` helper class.